DIT112-V21/group-04/README.md

 ### Set-up Android app

-1. In order to use the Android application, use Android studio to open the android directory located in the cloned group-04 reposoitroy folder.
+1. In order to use the Android application, use Android studio to open the android directory located in the cloned group-04 repository folder.
 2. After opening the project, select File -> "Sync Project with Gradle Files".
 3. Then build the apk via: Build -> Build Bundle(s)/APK(s) -> Build APK(s) and install it on an Android device.
 To use the AWS server, select online mode when launching the app.
 If it is preferred to use the local host, select offline mode.